Mephi78/obsidian-help-de/de/Teams/Syncing for teams.md

 Obsidian offers an official service called [[Introduction to Obsidian Sync|Obsidian Sync]] which provides end-to-end encrypted syncing for small teams up to 20 users.

-Because Obsidian stores your data in plain text `.md` files, there are numerous options available to [[Sync your notes across devices|sync data across devices]] and control access to your team's data.
+Because Obsidian stores your data in plain text `.md` files, there are numerous options available to [[Synchronisiere deine Notizen zwischen Geräten|sync data across devices]] and control access to your team's data.
 This can include version control systems such as Git, network attached storage systems, and many services such as Dropbox, Google Drive, and more.

 ## Obsidian Sync for teams